-The final lapse of our Gulmarg sightseeing however was still pending.
-There were two more places that we were yet to check off our list; Maharaja Palace and Strawberry Valley.
+This was our third day in Gulmarg.
+Most of the tourist attractions were already covered.
+Only the final lapse of our Gulmarg sightseeing was now still pending.
+There were two more places that we were yet to check off our list – Maharaja Palace and Strawberry Valley.

 Strawberry Valley, Gulmarg

 Strawberry Valley is considered among the top tourist attractions and must-visit places in Gulmarg.
 From what I had read on the internet before our trip, it was a little farther than Gulmarg and a beautiful place.

 But I wasn’t sure which direction it was in.
 Whenever we asked any of the locals about strawberry valley, they just pointed in the direction of a hill and said, “It is just behind this hill.
 Shall I take you there?”
 And of course, the “take you there” part wasn’t for free.

 Finally, it was Sohail who pointed us in the right direction.
 He also offered to accompany us there without trying to skim some money off us.